btcpayserver/btcpayserver-doc/Apps.md

 # BTCPay Server Apps
 The primary purpose of BTCPay Server is to remove dependencies on trusted third-parties.
 The Apps are built in applications that obsolete central-authorities and allow users an easy way to extend the [use case](UseCase.md) of the software.
 Users can self-host all sorts of customizable applications that work out of the box.

 To create an app, go to Apps > Create a new app.
-Apps are store-dependant, which means that each app needs to be connected to a store.
+Apps are store-dependent, which means that each app needs to be connected to a store.

 ## Point of Sale App
 The web-based PoS app allows users with brick and mortar stores to readily accept cryptocurrencies without fees or a third-party, directly to their wallet.